Consortium - Definition

 - Marketing, Advertising, Sales & PR

 - Business Management & Operations

 - Economics, Finance, & Analytics

-A consortium is realized when two or more firms, governments, households or individuals come together to participate n a common task-driven towards the same objective.
-In a consortium, the companies or individuals that come together and pool their resources together to achieve a common objective.
-Consortiums are often formed when there is a large project to be undertaken, and when such projects are beyond what a single firm, individual or government can execute.
-When financial and human resources are pooled together, every party in a consortium must stick to their responsibility as stated in the agreement.
+A consortium is realized when two or more firms, governments, households, or individuals come together to participate towards the same objective.
+The participants often pool their resources together in this pursuit.
+Contortions are common when such projects are beyond what a single firm, individual or government can execute.

-A consortium is usually formed for short-term projects with huge capacity.
-A consortium is different from a syndicate, in a consortium, several firms, companies or experts from diverse industries or the same sector come together, pool their resources (financial and human) to achieve a common goal.
-Consortiums are often formed for non-profit purposes, although, there are some exceptions.
-They are formed to execute a significantly large project to benefit their sector or the general populace.
-Consortiums are often formed in the educational sector, this is where several universities and educational institutions pool financial resources, research and theses materials, professors, and other knowledge-based materials to achieve a common educational goal.
+Consortia are often formed for non-profit purposes, although, there are some exceptions.
+Consortia are often formed in the educational sector, this is where several universities and educational institutions pool financial resources, research and theses materials, professors, and other knowledge-based materials to achieve a common educational goal.

 Consortia are different from joint ventures.
 When two or more firms or enterprises come together to form a joint venture, they share the ownership of the venture which means all the profits and risks of the venture are shared equally among the participants.
 Businesses in a joint venture also work together and they all participate in the governance, risks, and losses of the venture.
 In a consortium, however, two or more companies pool their resources together for a common goal, which is often short-termed.
 The day-to-day operations of the firms that make up the consortium are run independently as these are not part of the agreement for the consortium.